 The Gas Well Inspections Division works to protect the health, safety, and general welfare of the public and to ensure the orderly and practical development of mineral resources in a manner compatible with existing and future development of affected surface uses.

-To learn more about gas well site locations and view inspection reports by site, please visit the Gas Well Locator Map to the right.
-Information on the ongoing Inspection Program is found below.
+To learn more about gas well site locations and view inspection reports by site, view the Gas Well Locator Map.

 Within the city limits, new gas well pad sites, or the expansion or modification of existing sites, must complete the following steps and approvals: